cincibrainlab/vhtp-docs/source/Calc/Functions.rst

-Functions
+Analysis Functions
 =====================

-Here you will find the available methods and their respective parameters and usage for the EEGLAB module of preprocessing.
+Here you will find the available methods and their respective parameters and usage for Analysis.

 .. module:: EEGCalcMethods